Curved Page Divider

 A: In Virginia, you must be 18 years old or older.
 You must attend orientation, complete training, and finish a home study.
 You must also have the time and energy to care for a child.

 A: Consider your financial situation, current responsibilities, and how much free time you have.
-Caring for children takes a lot of time and resources.
+Caring for children requires a significant amount of time and resources.
 Talk to your partner and discuss any questions or fears.

 Q: What kind of support is available for foster parents and adoptive parents?